 There are various options for bicycle hire around Luang Prabang; you can expect to pay 20,000–30,000 kip for the day.

-This article by Culture Trip gives some insights into the most sophisticated temples in the area.
-Make sure you don’t miss Wat Xieng Thong, a structure dating over 450 years and one of the most important temples in Laos.
-Use this map of Luang Prabang’s temples for reference:
+This article by A Life Without Borders gives some insights into the most sophisticated temples in the area.
+You can also use this map of Luang Prabang’s temples for reference: